Guide to Playground Etiquette

 1. Playground Equipment

 What do you do when you start pushing your kid on the park’s only tire swing and a line starts to form?
-Most parents agree that there is no need to immediately stop swinging, but you likely should not continue using the swing for more than a couple of minutes.
+Most parents agree that there is no need to stop swinging immediately, but you likely should not continue using the swing for more than a couple of minutes.
 Being respectful of those in line and giving up the swing in a timely fashion is a great way to teach your child the virtue of sharing.

 Playgrounds may be full of unattended toys, but are these toys okay to play with?
 The answer depends on the toy.
 If your child finds an infant toy to play with, you should always look for the toy’s rightful owner immediately.
 But if the toy your child picks up is for older kids like a toy truck, it is generally acceptable to allow your child to play with it for a bit.
 Although most parents won’t mind letting other kids borrow a toy for a while, it is always a good idea to ask the nearby parents if any of them own the found toy and whether it is okay to use.